Hyperpigmentation is one of the most common skin problems affecting both men and women, and it typically worsens with age.

 Daily application of a broad-spectrum sunscreen with at least SPF 30 is crucial, as it protects the skin against harmful UV rays that stimulate melanin production.

-By wearing protective clothing, hats, and seeking shade during the sunniest hours, exposure can be further minimized.
+By wearing protective clothing, hats, and seeking shade during the sunniest hours, exposure can be minimized further.

 Evolve Climate Defence Facial Cream SPF 30 offers broad-spectrum protection against UV rays, pollution, and blue light.